Ozar Hatorah

 Ozar Hatorah (אוצר התורה) is an organization created in 1945 to provide Orthodox Jewish education.
 It began by setting up schools in Mandate Palestine, and after the foundation of the modern Israeli state, it went on to develop religious Jewish education in Muslim countries in the Middle East and North Africa.

 In 1961, it expanded further by opening a school in France, where Sephardi communities were growing rapidly thanks to the emigration of Jews from North Africa that followed upon several former French colonies achieving independence.
-Its French network now serves communities in Paris, Toulouse, Marseilles and elsewhere.
+Its French network now serves communities in Paris, Toulouse, Marseille and elsewhere.
 Its schools teach secular subjects alongside its religious curriculum.
 It is now extending its activities into a wider cultural sphere by evolving its schools into multi-purpose Jewish community centres.
 It is financed by the American Jewish Joint Distribution Committee, local communities and private individuals.

 History

 In 1945, Syrian-born Isaac Shalom of New York City, together with Joseph Shamah of Jerusalem and Ezra Teubal of Buenos Aires, worked together to develop a way to offset what they saw as Jewish spiritual decline and intellectual impoverishment in Mandate Palestine and the Mideast.
 They founded Ozar Hatorah as a non-profit organization in Jerusalem under the chairmanship of Joseph Shamah.

 The organization began its work with an investigation of Jewish communities in Palestine and several neighboring Arab countries.
 It wanted to provide not only good teaching, but food and medical care to the students, whose immigrant families were often poor and struggling.